William Gaines: 1960–1992

 In 1961, Gaines sold Mad to Premier Industries, a maker of venetian blinds, but remained publisher until the day he died, and served as a buffer between the magazine and its corporate interests.
 He largely stayed out of the magazine's production, often viewing content just before the issue was shipped to the printer.
 "My staff and contributors create the magazine," declared Gaines.
 "What I create is the atmosphere."
 Around 1964, Premier sold Mad to Independent News, a division of National Periodical Publications, the publisher of DC Comics.
 In 1967, Kinney National Company purchased National Periodical, and then in 1969, they bought Warner Brothers.
 In 1972, Kinney became Warner Communications.

 One of Gaines' last televised interviews was as a guest on the December 7, 1991, episode of Beyond Vaudeville.

 Circa 2008, director John Landis and screenwriter Joel Eisenberg planned a biopic called Ghoulishly Yours, William M. Gaines, with Al Feldstein serving as a creative consultant.
 The film, however, did not get past pre-production.

+Death

+On June 3, 1992, Gaines died in his sleep at his home in New York at the age of 70.
+He had been in ill health in recent years and used a pacemaker.